Silas Jayne: Disappearance of Helen Brach

 On February 17, 1977, 65-year-old Helen Marie Voorhees Brach attended a scheduled checkup at the Mayo Clinic in Rochester, Minnesota.
 The only issue the local medical professionals identified with her was her weight.
 Helen walked back to her hotel after paying the medical bill.
 She made a detour at a gift shop and spent $41 on cosmetics and towels while claiming that her "houseman" was waiting for her.
-Because Helen was travelling alone and no one was observed with her, investigators are unsure of what she meant.
+As she was travelling alone and no one was observed with her, investigators are unsure of what she meant.

 Helen did have a houseman named Jack Matlick.
-After Helen's husband, Frank, passed away, he helped manage her home.
-One of the richest candy manufacturers in the world, Frank had owned E. J. Brach and Sons.
-Helen, an Ohio native, was working as a coat-check lady at the Palm Beach Country Club in Florida when he first met her.
-After being married, they split their time between renting a home in Palm Beach, Florida in the winter and living in Chicago, Illinois, during the summer.
-Frank and Helen apparently had a very happy relationship.
-Seven years before to Helen's abduction, in 1970, he passed away.
-Her estimated net worth after his death was $20 million.
+After Helen's husband, Frank, died, he helped manage her home.
+One of the richest candy manufacturers in the world, Frank had owned the E. J. Brach & Sons Candy Company.
+Helen was working as a coat-check lady at the Palm Beach Country Club in Florida when he first met her.
+After being married, they split their time between renting a home in Palm Beach in the winter and living in Chicago, during the summer.
+Frank died in 1970; her estimated net worth after his death was $20 million.

-The flight crew could not recall anyone who matched Helen's description on the trip that day, despite Matlick's claim that he met her at O'Hare International Airport when she returned from Rochester to Chicago.
+The flight crew could not recall anyone who matched Helen's description on the trip that day, despite Matlick's claim that he met her at O'Hare International Airport.
 However, a significant amount of time had passed before they were questioned.
 Furthermore, Matlick claimed that after he had picked Helen up at O'Hare, he took her back to her house in Glenview, Illinois.
 He told his wife over the phone that he would be staying in Glenview that weekend since he had work to complete.
 Investigators concluded that this was out of character for him because he usually lived apart from Helen in a home she owned in Schaumburg, Illinois.
 Matlick would later tell police that Helen had stayed in Glenview that weekend preparing for her upcoming trip to Florida.
 But friends who dropped by to visit her were told she was unavailable, and Helen did not call anyone.